apache/couchdb/share/doc/src/api/document/common.rst

   :header:`If-Match` header to specify the revision.

   .. note::
-    CouchDB doesn't actually delete documents.
-The reason is the need to track them correctly during the replication process between databases to prevent accidental document recovery for any previous state.
+    CouchDB doesn't completely delete the specified document.
+Instead, it leaves a tombstone with very basic information about the document.
+The tombstone is required so that the delete action can be replicated across databases.

   .. seealso::
     :ref:`Retrieving Deleted Documents <api/doc/retrieving-deleted-documents>`